John Whitmire: Personnel

 Early on in his mayorship, Whitmire ordered personnel changes for the city, including new appointments of several department heads, such as the finance department, planning department, neighborhoods department, airport system, and Metro and transportation planning authority.
 In his first 100 days in office, Whitmire appointed seven department heads, which is about a one-third turnover in the city's leadership.

-As of June 3, 2024, about 12 department heads and senior officials had resigned or left Whitmire's administration, including Chief Recovery Officer Stephen Costello, who has been referred to as Houston's "flood czar".
-This has raised uncertainty over the future of the city's policies.
+As of June 3, 2024, about 12 department heads and senior officials had resigned or left Whitmire's administration.

 Policing

 Since 2016, the Houston Police Department has suspended 264,000 criminal cases using the justification of "lack of personnel."
 In March 2024, Whitmire introduced a five-person committee to investigate the case suspensions.
 The situation has been considered a scandal and resulted in the abrupt May 2024 resignation of Interim Police Chief Troy Finner, whom Whitmire temporarily replaced with Larry Satterwhite.
 There is now a group of 100 investigators assigned to review the suspended reports.
 On June 11, 2024, Whitmire said the report of the committee he delegated to investigate the matter would be released the next week.
 The report was released on July 31, 2024, a week after the former police chief raised concerns of a cover-up.
 A year later, the city was unable to offer progress updates on addressing the problems leading to the scandal.

-At 2.23 officers per 1,000 residents, HPD has a higher rate of officers per capita than any other city in Texas.
-It is also above the national median for large cities, according to a 2023 investigation into worsening response times.
-In August 2024, Whitmire called for changing state law to permit younger police recruits to address a perceived shortage of officers.

-Budget and firefighter deal
+Firefighter deal

 Whitmire has proposed a $1.5 billion deal to end the eight-year-old stalemate between the city and the fire fighter's union.
 The deal includes $650 million in backpay and a 10% raise in 2024, with the possibility of another 6% increase over the proceeding four years.